ajk1025/Screening-Rules/README.md

 # Screening-Rules
-Python Implementation of different SAFE Screening Rules
+The file coordinate_descent.py contains Python implementations of various SAFE Screening Rules.
+The testing files apply these screening rules to three different datasets.